A Chern-Calabi flow on Hermitian manifolds: Introduction

 Assume that our Hermitian metric $\omega_0$ satisfies $\partial\bar{\partial}\omega_0^k=0$ for $k=1,2$ and let $\omega_\varphi = \omega_0 + \sqrt{-1}\partial\bar{\partial}\varphi$ for a smooth function $\varphi$ normalized so that $\int_X \varphi \omega_\varphi^n=0$.
 We consider a gradient flow of the Mabuchi energy defined above, starting at $\omega_0$.
 This flow can be expressed in terms of the potential $\varphi$ by

 where $\R_\varphi = \tr_{\omega_\varphi}\Ric(\omega_\varphi)$ is the Chern scalar curvature of $\omega_\varphi$ and $\tr T_\varphi = (T_\varphi)^p_{p\bullet}$ is the trace of the torsion of $\omega_\varphi$.
 We note that $\underline{\R}=0$ since $c_1^{\BC}(X)=0$.
 When the metric is K\"ahler, this flow agrees with the Calabi flow.
 We note that we immediately obtain short-time existence of this flow since its leading order term is a strictly elliptic fourth-order operator and so the equation is a fourth order quasilinear parabolic equation, following the same line of reasoning as in \cite{chen-he08}.
-Given that the Mabuchi energy is decreasing along this flow, we prove a new estimate, in addition to a result from \cite{shen19}, to obtain higher order estimates on $\varphi$.
+Given that the Mabuchi energy is decreasing along this flow, we prove a new a priori estimate on the evolving metric, building on work by Chen-Cheng \cite{cc18} and the author \cite{shen19}, see Theorem \ref{bounds}.
 In this paper, we prove